There are numerous other photographers taking boring shots...

 I’m not 18 - Can we shoot ?

 Yes, but one of your parents or legal guardian has to be present during the duration of the shoot.
 And a legal guardian is not a friend or family member, who just turned 18 or older.
 No exceptions!
-A parent consent is not enough.
+A parental consent is not enough.

 Do I need to bring an ID?